 Other early insurance companies in Hartford have also grown enormously.
 Aetna has a range of health insurance products and is a Fortune 100 company with revenue of $31 billion in 2008 and investments worldwide.
 Phoenix offers life insurance and annuities and has nearly $14 billion in reserves.
 The Travelers Companies is now America’s largest insurance company with a market value of $23.3 billion in 2008.
 The Hartford Steam Boiler Inspection and Insurance Company provides property insurance and was taken over by Munich Re in April 2009.
 Most of these companies remain headquartered in Hartford or nearby and insurance is still the city’s largest industry.

 With the recent tough economic times, some of Hartford’s insurance companies have left the city for suburban areas to take advantage of cheaper rents and better parking, while some have reduced their workforce.
 Going against the trend is Aetna, who is moving 3,500 staff from Middletown, 16 miles from the city, to Asylum Hill adjacent to the downtown area.
 Today, there are 106 insurance companies in Connecticut.
 Nevertheless, with takeovers and cutbacks affecting the industry, some analysts no longer regard Hartford as the insurance capital of the world.
-It seems other cities are now vying for this title, such as London and Iowa.
+It seems other cities are now vying for this title, such as London and Des Moines.